MicrosoftDocs/windows-itpro-docs/windows/deployment/update/wufb-reports-do.md

 - **ISP**: ISP is determined based on the ISP delivering the maximum bytes to the device.

 ## Calculations for Delivery Optimization
 There are sevaral calculated values that appear on the Delivery Optimization report.
+The table used for each calculation is listed for each, in parenthesis.

 **Effiency (%) Calculations**
 - Bandwidth Savings (BW SAV%) = BytesFromPeers + BytesFromGroupPeers + BytesFromCache)/